-- Executive receives one additional year of option vesting. - Performance share units are forfeited unless the executive is retirement eligible, in which case all or a portion of the shares which vest remain subject to performance criteria.
+- All unvested RSUs and stock options are forfeited unless the executive is retirement eligible, in which case all or a portion of the shares vest.
+For stock options, the executive receives one additional year of vesting. - Performance share units are forfeited unless the executive is retirement eligible, in which case all or a portion of the shares vest and remain subject to performance criteria.